 The Data

 The data used in the Carnegie Classifications are published with each update and can be obtained from the Carnegie Classifications website at http://carnegieclassifications.iu.edu/.
-The data contain information pertaining to institutions at every degree-granting level; however, only schools that grant doctoral degrees are of interest for this analysis.
+The data contain information pertaining to institutions at every degree-granting level; however, this analysis is primarily concerned with doctoral-granting schools since the methodologies assessed here only apply to those such institutions.
 Similar methods would be applicable to other tiers of the classification system as well, so this could be replicated for non-doctoral institutions as well.
 Information contained in the Carnegie Dataset come from a variety of sources, including the Integrated Postsecondary Education Data System (IPEDS) , and the National Science Foundation (NSF), and are collected in a single snapshot rather than over a period of multiple years.

-The Methodology

-Although their exact methodology is not documented, the Carnegie Classifications can be generally replicated via the following general algorithm.
 The data are separated into two distinct datasets, an aggregate and a per-capita dataset.
 The aggregate dataset contains the following 7 variables:

-Stem PhDs: Counts of doctorates awarded in STEM fields, based on IPEDS classification
+STEM PhDs: Counts of doctorates awarded in STEM fields, based on IPEDS classification

 Humanities PhDs: Counts of doctorates awarded in non-STEM fields, based on IPEDS classification

 Social Science PhDs: Counts of doctorates awarded in Social Science fields, based on IPEDS classification

 Other PhDs: Counts of doctorates awarded in education (EdD or PhD), based on IPEDS classification

-Stem research expenditures: Expenditures spent on STEM-related research fields
+STEM research expenditures: Expenditures spent on STEM-related research fields, in thousands of dollars

-Non-Stem research expenditures: Expenditures spent on non-STEM research fields
+Non-STEM research expenditures: Expenditures spent on non-STEM research fields, in thousands of dollars

 Research Staff size: Non-tenurable research faculty and Post-doctoral researchers, based on IPEDS classification

 The per-capita dataset contains the last three variables mentioned in the above list, but divides them by the size of the tenured/tenure-able faculty.
+They are listed below.

+STEM research expenditures per capita: Expenditures (in dollars) spent on STEM-related research fields, divided by the headcount of tenured/tenure-track faculty.

+Non-STEM research expenditures per tenured/tenure-track faculty headcount: Expenditures (in dollars) spent on non-STEM research fields divided by the headcount of tenured/tenure-track faculty

+Research Staff size per capita: Non-tenurable research faculty and Post-doctoral researchers, based on IPEDS classification, divided by the headcount of tenured/tenure-track faculty

+The Methodology

-Because the size of some of the largest universities dwarfs the size of many of the smallest institutions in the dataset, many of the variables are highly right-skewed.
-Rather than using the raw data, the schools are ranked and the ranked datasets are put into two Principal Component Analyses (PCAs) (CITE).
-Schools that are tied on any metric are given minimum rank of the group (Harmon, 2016).
-The first scores from each of the PCAs are taken to form an Aggregate Index and a Per-Capita index.
-In previous iterations of the Carnegie Classifications, these indices only explained between 68 and 72 percent of the variation in the underlying data.
-In the 2015 update, these were 70 and 72 percent for the Aggregate and Per-Capita scales, respectively.
+Although their exact methodology is not documented, the Carnegie Classifications can be generally replicated via the following general process.
+Data are first ranked from smallest to largest, and schools that are tied on any metric are given minimum rank of the group (Harmon, 2016).
+This is done because the size of some of the largest universities dwarfs the size of many of the smallest institutions in the dataset, many of the variable distributions are highly right-skewed.

+The ranked datasets are put into two principal component analyses (PCA), which use eigenvector decompositions of each set of variables to create orthogonal axes that explain the most variation in the underlying variables (CITE).
+The first scores explain the most variance in the underlying variables; these are from each of the PCAs are taken to form a single aggregate index that explains most of the variation in the original 7 aggregate variables.
+Similarly, a per-capita index using the first principal component to explain the variation in the per-capita variables.
+In previous iterations of the Carnegie Classifications, these indices only explained between 68% and 72% of the variation in the underlying data.
+In the 2015 update, these were 70% and 72% for the aggregate and per-capita scales, respectively.